dxdxdt/proone/doc/htbt.md

 | MaxLen    | -                                                                |

-The status frame is used to describe the result of a request or an error occurred. *err* is used to convey `errno` or a return value from the underlaying library.
+The status frame is used to describe the result of a request or an error occurred. *err* is used to convey `errno` or a return value from the underlying library.

 Note that the host CPU architecture may be using [unusual signed integer